One of the most common questions I get asked is something along the lines of…

 Penny Skateboards (which I know get a lot of hate but their longboard is actually pretty solid for beginners) , Globe and Arbor.

 There are obviously a bunch of others out there, but I didn’t wanna make it too overwhelming.
-So if you have any other brand suggestions at this price range, drop them in the comments below.

 And finally if you have a budget of 200 dollars or more, then congratulations you’ve got options.
 At this level, I’d probably recommend going with either Landyachtz or Loaded.
 Two really solid companies that make super high quality boards.